hpi-swa-teaching/ProjectBoard/Squello-Core.package/SPBCardBuilder.class/README.md

-Used for building all SPBCards into the SPBBoard
+Used for building all SPBCards into SPBColumns which are in the SPBBoard